zampat/neteye4/doc/031_monitoring_zones_master.md

 # Monitoring Zones and Endpoints configuration: Master node

-NetEye comes with a default Endpoint name, that does not correstpond to your FQDN.
+NetEye comes with a default Endpoint name, that does not correspond to your FQDN.
 This is a problem when deploying Agents not able to resolve that name.
 Therefore we need to:
 - change the name of the Endpoint
 - Generate the certificates